ssbc/docs/FAQ.md

 Sometimes you would want to make sure that other users are aware of a given change. (this is very similar to a turn based game) this could be implemented by having "empty edits" that acknowledge a given change (one example might be making a todo task as "started" so that two people do not try to do the same thing at the same time)

+## Is SSB highly available (AP) or highly consistent (CP)?

+SSB is highly-available (AP).
+Devices can create messages while offline, then synchronize later.
+This means all data is _generally_ eventually-consistent.
+It is possible to build a CP system on top of an AP system (but not the other way around). see [consistent data](#consistent_data)

+## Can I know if I have the latest messages from somebody?

+No, because it's possible for devices to drop and continue operating (a network "partition.")
+There's a proposal to used signed pings to measure the "freshness" of a feed, however this could only be used in small groups of interested peers.

+### Is there a global total order in SSB?

+No. Although there is a global [partial order](http://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition).
+An individual Feed has a internal [total order](http://en.wikipedia.org/wiki/Total_order).
+Every message contains a pointer to the previous message in that feed, so this allows a feed to be totally ordered.
+If feed A posts a message that links to a message in feed B, then we know that A's message is *after* B's. (because to know the hash of an object, that object must already exist)

+Messages also contain [monotonically increasing](http://en.wikipedia.org/wiki/Monotonic_function) UTC timestamps and sequence numbers, this means you can assign an order to any two messages, however, there is no way to know that a timestamp really is correct.

 ## deploy applications

 It would be possible to deploy applications over ssb by sending the javascript/etc for that application as an attachment.
 Then other users could run that app, which could provide an interface into a subset of ssb messages.